-Some of these castles are easy to get to.
-But some are a bit of a trek on foot, indeed a positive scramble in some cases.
+Some of these castles are easy to get to, but some are a bit of a trek on foot, indeed a positive scramble in some cases.
 So with none of us being fitness fanatics it was with much trepidation that we embarked on this latest adventure.
-But I have to say that the views from the tops of some of the locations were stunning and it was no wonder they decided all those years ago to use such high ground to build defensive forts.
+I have to say that the views from the tops of some of the locations were stunning and it was no wonder they decided all those years ago to use such high ground to build defensive forts.

 We’ve driven past many of these magnificent castles many times over the last few years but purposely not gone into them in order to hit them all in one go for this tour.

 Our biggest challenge was to get into the medieval castle at Hawarden and also the new castle, formerly Broadlane Hall, as it’s all owned by the estate of former Prime Minister William Gladstone, and is still lived in by Gladstone’s great grandson, Sir William Gladstone.
 But if you ask politely….